-(3) is not subject to the continuing education requirements of section 148C.05.
+(3) is not subject to the continuing education requirements of section 148C.075.

-(c) A person practicing under this subdivision may not use with the public any title or description stating or implying that the person is licensed to engage in the practice of alcohol and drug counseling.
+(d) A person practicing under this subdivision must use the title or description stating or implying that the person is a trainee engaged in the practice of alcohol and drug counseling.

 Subd.
-7. Effect and suspension of temporary practice.
-Approval of a person's application for temporary practice creates no rights to or expectation of approval from the commissioner for licensure as an alcohol and drug counselor.
-The commissioner may suspend or restrict a person's temporary practice status according to section 148C.09.
+7. Effect and suspension of temporary permit.
+Approval of a person's application for temporary permit creates no rights to or expectation of approval from the commissioner for licensure as an alcohol and drug counselor.
+The commissioner may suspend or restrict a person's temporary permit status according to section 148C.09.

 148C.05 License renewal requirements; lapse.